 In the summertime, when the sun’s heat leaves us feeling depleted, dried out, and overly light, an avocado smoothie is the perfect antidote to restore balance.

-Avocado for Smoothie
+Avocado for smoothie

 Avocado is the perfect supplement to add to a smoothie.
 It adds a rich creaminess similar to ice cream, yogurt, or cream cheese.